quan-t-ngo/yolov3_ml2021/out.md

 Darknet\-53 is used as a feature extractor\.

-Darknet\-53 mainly composed of 3 x 3 and 1 x 1 filters with skip connections like the residual network in ResNet\.
+Darknet\-53 is mainly composed of 3 x 3 and 1 x 1 filters with skip connections like the residual network in ResNet\.

 ![](img%5CObject_Detection_with_Yolov31.png)

 # Dataset

 * In this project\, raccoon dataset \[1\] is used to finetune the yolov3 model\.
-* About raccoon dataset:
+* About the raccoon dataset:
   * Number of classes: 1
   * Number of images: 200
   * Annotation file format: Pascal VOC XML \(\.xml\)